smhillin/cassandra_bootcamp/simple_mongo_db.md

   netstat -plntu | grep 27017

+27017 is the default port used by Mongodb server to listen for connections.

 ## Check service status

   sudo service mongod status

-27017 is the default port used by Mongodb server to listen for connections.

 ## Run mongo shell

   mongo

-## Create DB
+## Create Collection

   use friends

-## Insert into Document
+## Insert into collection

   db.friends.insert({name:"shaun", email:"shaun@natvz.io"})

   db.friends.insert({name:"nadia", email:"nadia@gmail.com", age: '45', nationality: 'American'})

-#### notice here that there is no need to create a collection and also columns can be created at runtime.
-No need to create multiple tables to
+#### notice here that there is no need to define a schema because columns can be defined at runtime.

+## Practice adding documents

+  1. Add two 32 year old friends to the table that each have emails, age, nationality, and 2 other attributes.

+  2. Try and add a friend to the collection who doesn't have a  name but has an email.

+  3. Add a friend that has multiple email addresses?
+How does this differ from RDBMS behavior?

+## View all entrys in the Collection

+  db.friends.find()

 ## Insert into Document

-  db.friends.insert({name:"paul", email:"paul@gmail.com", age: '32', nationality: 'American', address: {street: '2304 vans way',   city: 'Beaumont', state: 'Texas'}})
+  db.friends.insert({name:"paul", email: "paul@gmail.com", age: '32', nationality: 'American', address: {street: '2304 vans way',   city: 'Beaumont', state: 'Texas'}})

+db.friends.find({name:"paul"})

-#### notice here no need for joins or multiple tables with foreign keys to represent rich data structure with multi dimensionality.
+#### notice here no need for joins or multiple tables with foreign keys to represent rich nested data structure like the street address with multi dimensionality.

-## Return All Results from Table
+## Return All Friends from the Table with age=32

-  db.users.find()
+  db.friends.find()

+  db.friends.find({age:"32"})

-## Create new table and write multiple entries
+## Create new collection called pets and write multiple entries to the table

   use pets